- Indoor and Outdoor

 Confectionary, hot and cold drinks available.

-Peak Cavern has not told us if they are fully wheelchair friendly.
+No, Peak Cavern is not wheelchair friendly.

 Peak Cavern has not told us if they are dog friendly.